-Keep reading to find out how to make your very own homemade play sand!
+Keep reading to find out how to make your very own homemade play sand for sensory play!
 Don’t forget to check out our recipe on how to make Easy Confetti Moon Dough, too!

-Follow along with this tutorial to find out how you can make your own kinetic sand at home.
+Follow this tutorial to find out how to make your own kinetic sand at home.
 You’ll be surprised at how easy it is!

-You can use this sand in place of pricey kinetic sand found at stores, and we found that we like the texture of this sand much better than the store-bought version!
+You can use this sand in place of the pricey one found in stores, and we found that we like the texture of this sand much better than the store-bought version!

 - Play tray